opensiddur/fonts/README.txt

 *the Open Siddur Project's open-source Unicode Hebrew font pack* (v.1.18)
    <http://opensiddur.org/tools/fonts/>

-ìUnicode is a computing industry standard for the consistent encoding, representation and handling of text expressed in most of the worldís writing systems.î (wikipedia)
+‚ÄúUnicode is a computing industry standard for the consistent encoding, representation and handling of text expressed in most of the world‚Äôs writing systems.‚Äù (wikipedia)

 To aid in the dissemination of free/libre Hebrew fonts, the Open Siddur Project now offers, gratis, a FONT PACK.
-80 libre and open source licensed, Unicode Hebrew fonts, ready to install.
+90+ libre and open source licensed, Unicode Hebrew fonts, ready to install.
 Enjoy them.
 Share them.
 Learn from them.
 Modify them.

 FONTS INCLUDED WITHIN THIS FONT PACK